 By: Coach Mitchell

 Posting our training results can often be perceived as more frightening than rewarding.
-We have to post what we aren’t good at and what we struggle with, possibly along with other athletes who are posting amazing results (in our eyes).
+We must post what we aren’t good at and what we struggle with, possibly along with other athletes who are posting amazing results (in our eyes).
 But approaching posting your results this way will only hinder you.
 Why?

-Programming – It helps the coaches to know how you all are doing with the program.
+It helps the coaches to know how you all are doing with the program.
 Adjustments are made to future training days if we see responses like ‘my shoulders haven’t recovered’ or ‘my glutes are still so sore from those lunges’.
 It also helps to see if the program is working for the group as a whole.
 If there aren’t any results to look over then we won’t know how well the program is working.

 Posting your results helps build up the community.
 Every post you make gives encouragement to someone else to post their results.
 Then, commenting on others posts with encouraging words or feedback continues to make our community even stronger and builds the morale.
 It’s amazing how many friendships have been made over the years through people posting their results.
 Even if we haven’t met some of those friends in real life, powerful relationships and bonds can still be formed.

 Receiving feedback from the coaches or fellow athletes helps you become better and you’ll only receive feedback if you post your results.
 Not only will you get cues and strategy from your coaches, you are able to see how other athletes have attacked a workout and any tips they have in order to make it easier.

 One of the best ways to stay on track to accomplishing your goals is to write them down!
 This includes sharing your goals – and also your progress towards them – with your support network (i.e. the rest of the followers in your programming track).
 Besides the accountability it provides, you will receive helpful tips and props throughout your journey to keep you moving forward.